tfusswinkel/InventorySample/docs/Architecture/ViewModels.md

 ## ViewModelBase

-This view-model is the base class for all view-models in the application and offers the following funcionality:
+This view-model is the base class for all view-models in the application and offers the following functionality:

 - Resolves and exposes the common services that every view-model in the app uses, which are: `IContextService`, `INavigationService`, `IMessageService`, `IDialogService` and the `ILogService`.
 - It handles the Log common operations for all view-models in the app.